velsarav/Functional-Safety/README.md

 ## Do and Don'ts
 * Functional safety only looks at the electrical and electronic system malfunction.
 * Functional safety does not test for nominal performance.
 * If a potential electrical malfunction could cause the battery fire, that could be a part of a functional safety analysis.
-The car battery chemicals generally would be part of chemical system safety.
+The battery chemicals generally would be part of chemical system safety.
 * Autonomous vehicle technology is so new that standards like ISO 26262 do not yet even consider certain issues related to self-driving cars such as machine learning algorithms.

 ## The Basics of Functional Safety: Review